richardcrabtree/resume/README.md

 + Blacklist mitigation

 #### Networking
-+ Configuration of Juniper firewalls
++ Juniper firewalls
-+ Configuration of Cisco firewalls and switches
++ Cisco firewalls and switches
-+ Configuration of BigIP load balancers
++ BigIP load balancers
 + Architect, build, and support IPSEC VPN tunnels
 + PCI compliance remediation

 #### Customer Service
 + Successfully promote confidence in my company, our products, and in my ability to solve customer problems
-+ Develop rapport and relationships of confidence with customers who have diverse needs and look to me for guidance
++ Develop rapport and relationships of confidence with customers who have diverse needs
-+ Recognition of my customer’s goals, both short and long term, and successfully applying this understanding to meet the customer’s immediate concerns and provide guidance for future goals
++ Recognition of my customer’s short and long term goals
++ Meet the customer’s immediate concerns and provide guidance for future goals
-+ Clearly communicate while adapting to the audience’s level of knowledge and urgency.
++ Clearly communicate while adapting to the audience’s level of knowledge and urgency
 + Resolve highly complex and non-routine problems, questions, and complaints
 + Empower customers to manage common changes independently
 + Provide recommendations to handle growth in capacity requirements and enhance reliability
-+ Recieve consistently high ratings in customer satisfaction
++ Receive consistently high ratings in customer satisfaction

 # Certifications